JustinLove/baboom/README.md

 ## Composable Unit Mods

 This is also a test-bed for composable units mods.
-Three great beasts bar the way:

-- Unable to update strategic icons: Wounded.
-Icon Reloader can reassign a limited pool of unused icons.
-- Build bar is defined statically in the UI: Mostly Dead.
-HodgePodge can put units into unused build bar slots.
+Serveral problems have been solved and the last is tractable:

 - `unit_list.json`: Scratched.
 We can calculate buildable lists but the server does not accept the build commands.
+Theoretically solvable with run-time mod creation.

 ## Development